| | |

 |

-The "Great Backyard Bird Count" was held this year from February 18th to February 21st.
+The "Great Backyard Bird Count" was held this year from February 15th to February 18th.
 It is a project sponsered by the Cornell Lab of Ornithology and the Audubon Society.
 All information gathered is reported by volunteer individuals, such as myself, and reported via the internet.
 The purpose?
 To see which species have increased and which have declined, which have kept to their current range, and which have migrated to new areas.
 It is a fun way to help with research that no one could afford to pay for, but the rewards of doing the count and helping with the research is beyond measure.
 You do not have to report from just your "backyard" but where ever you may be, just report by different zip codes.
-I reported my results from home, and from a wagon ride on the Biltmore Estate in Asheville, NC.
-My home is on a heavily wooded mountainside, and the wagon ride was near the French Broad River in open fields and some woods.
+I reported my results from home, around Asheville, Owen Park (near the house), Biltmore, and Beaver Lake Bird Sanctuary.
 The biggest change around the house in the past couple of years are the White-throated Sparrows that we never used to have and are now a regular winter visitor.
-Naturally the birds on the Biltmore Estate near the river and in fields were different: almost to many to count - Canada Geese, Mallards, American Black Duck, Crows, Red-tailed Hawks, and one very special Belted Kingfisher!
-(My husband and daughter have always "claimed" to have seen Kingfishers near the river, but I never had until this year.
-And it was great to have seen it during the bird count and be able to include it in my results!)
-I've even done a nice little painting of him and will include it on the "Birds of Fall" page.
+Naturally the birds on the Biltmore Estate near the river and in fields were different: almost too many to count - Canada Geese, Mallards, American Black Duck, Crows, Red-tailed Hawks, and Belted Kingfishers!
+Above is this very special Redhead Duck from Owen Park.

 |